pingcap/tiflash/docs/DEVELOPMENT.md

 - Scope down pull request to specific issue.
 - Ensure each issue contains enough context.
 - [Design documents](/docs/design) is necessary for feature development.

-TODO: need more details
+- TODO: need more details for each module

 ### Development Guide

-TODO: need more details
+TODO: need more details for each module

 #### Coding Style